Arine¶

 Migration to Document360¶

-- The KM team could now own the publishing process itself (previously a full stack responsibility), allowing documentation to be drafted and published in a CI/CD pipeline instead of only during major software releases.
+- The KB team could now own the publishing process itself (previously a full stack responsibility), allowing documentation to be drafted and published in a CI/CD pipeline instead of only during major software releases.

 - Total turnaround time (time from drafting content, SME review, and publishing) was reduced by over half as a result of the manual/tedious processes removed completely.